Contemplative Arts Festival of Saskatoon

 Kything is a "psycho-spiritual technology", inspired by the fiction of Madeleine L'Engle, and developed by the priest and psychologist team of Louis M. Savary and Patricia H. Berne almost 40 years ago.
 In this new revision of the technique by GreenSpirit Chaplain Shawn Sanford Beck, you will explore the theory and experience the practice of using your deep imagination to engage with the more-than-human persons of the green world around you.
 Remember: Creation is always speaking; it is often we who are not listening.
 Kything will help you rectify that situation.

-Saturday May 24th, 1:00 to 3:00 p.m.
+Saturday May 24th, 2025,

-Free workshop.
+Free Workshop.

 Photo of many paintbrushes sticking upwards out of jars and cans where they have been put to dry.
 There are more than 30 small brushes available, ready for a classroom of painters to start creating.